Pregnancy Diary Week 23

 Constipation is very normal during pregnancy.
 Since plum is a good source of dietary, it can be a good solution to constipation.
 Aside from its dietary fibre content, plums contain isatin and sorbitol compounds that are known to be effective at regulating the body’s digestive functions, thereby preventing the occurrence of constipation.

-On the other hand, potassium is important in regulating the amount of body fluids which significantly affect the heart rate as well as the blood pressure of the mother.
+On the other hand, potassium is vital in regulating body fluids, which significantly affect the heart rate as well as the blood pressure of the mother.
 When left uncontrolled, high blood pressure can lead to a number of complications such as pre-eclampsia which can put the health of both the mother and the baby at risk.

 All articles on the blog and website are intended as information only.
 Please do not consider any of the information provided here as a substitute for medical advice.
 At all times seek medical advice directly with your own doctor and medical team.